azzoam/dotfiles_old/README.md

-# Debian Setup
+# Dotfiles and new machine setup
-A folder of scripts and instructions for setting up a new debian linux machine with settings that I enjoy.
+A folder of dotfiles and scripts for setting up a new machine with settings that I enjoy.

 ## Author
 Alexander Azzo

-## What it does
+## What each file does
+Machine specific setup scripts are located under named folders (eg. debian, macos, windows)
 - `install-apps.sh`
   + installs common programs
     * vlc